-Morimura’s artistic language is a stream of contradictions, arising at the juncture of the traditional and the contemporary, the crossroads of gender identity, the conflict between outward appearance and inner being.
+Morimura’s artistic language is a stream of contradictions arising at the junction of traditional and modern, at the crossroads of gender identity, the conflict between outward appearance and inner essence.